longavailable/longavailable.github.io/myCollections/_posts/2019-09-01-how-to-write-a-jekyll-blog.md

 	Note: It may cause other problem.
 For my site, it will confict with lunr.js.

-# add a reveal.js presentation
+# Add a reveal.js presentation

 ```html
 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width=500 height=400 src="/slides/2020-08-07-demo-from-revealjs.html#/"></iframe>